GoblinArchives/LiminalHorror/Game Design/All in one place.md

 Games have different licenses that dictate what can be used from the core text.
 Be sure to check their use/licenses to make sure you meet the requirements in your final product (an inclusions of established statements, attributions, etc).

-**Note:** Sometimes you don't want to write a hack or new game and instead want to write an adventure, mystery, or modul.
-Luckily all the advice in this guide still works for that.
-SRDs are still great because they can provide rules references that you can use to make your zine compatible.
-I wrote a small twitter thread on the different supports Liminal Horror provides for people who are wanting to write their own mysteries/sessions/adventures.
-That can be found here: [Interested in writign cosmic horror adventures?](https://twitter.com/goblin_archives/status/1430923992097984514?s=20)
+[A Step-by-Step Guie to creating a TTRPG SRD](https://gist.github.com/Gulluth/447fe732d9681685ab01d7c512376b73) by Desolate Drifter [@GulluthGultch](https://twitter.com/GulluthGulch) is a comprehensve guide to creating your very ownn TTRPG SRD (that is also free).

 ### Example SRDs
 - [**Liminal Horror**](https://goblinarchives.github.io/LiminalHorror/Liminal-Horror-SRD/) by Goblin Archives: A rules lite modern cosmic horror hack of Cairn (which combines Into the Odd and Knave).
 It adds a stress & critcal stress fallout mechanic to those systems.
 - [**Cairn**](https://cairnrpg.com/cairn-srd/) by Yochai Gal.
 It is an adventure game where players explore dark and mysterious woods.
 It is based on Into the Odd and Knave.
+- [Vaults of Vaarn] by Leo Hunt (with SRD by Desolate Drifter) is a techo filled game of a dying sun over a blue desert of science fantasy adventures.
 - [**PINKHACK**](https://monkeys-paw-games.itch.io/pinkhack-srd) by Monkey's Paw Games.
 Rules for Fantastic Role-Playing Wargames, Monkey's Paw Games has created a combination of the Whitehack and into the Odd.
 - [**Beak, Feather, & Bone**](https://possible-worlds-games.itch.io/bfb-srd) by Tyler Crumrine.
 This rule framework is one that involves building a world through collaborative map making.
 - [**24XX**](https://jasontocci.itch.io/24xx) by Jason Tocci is a framework of rules that works as a modular plug-and-play toolkit.
 Rules lite and dynamic, 24XX SRD is axtremely versitile and includes a plethora of templates and resources to help designers get started.
 - [**Tunnel Goons**](https://tunnelgoons.com/srd) by Nate Treme.
 Tunnel Goons is an extremely straightforward system that fits on half of a page.
 - [**Trophy**](https://trophyrpg.com/system/) by Jesse Ross.
 Trophy is a narrative system that focuses on the doom that befalls the characters.
 Beware the horror and doom that awaits.
 - [**Wretched & Alone**](https://sealedlibrary.itch.io/wretched-alone-srd) by Matt Sanders & Chris Bissette.
 These are solo journaling games that focuse on struggle, survival, and striving to achieve.

+**Note:** Sometimes you don't want to write a hack or new game and instead want to write an adventure, mystery, or modul.
+Luckily all the advice in this guide still works for that.
+SRDs are still great because they can provide rules references that you can use to make your zine compatible.
+I wrote a small twitter thread on the different supports Liminal Horror provides for people who are wanting to write their own mysteries/sessions/adventures.
+That can be found here: [Interested in writing cosmic horror adventures?](https://twitter.com/goblin_archives/status/1430923992097984514?s=20)

 [back to index](#index)
 <p></p>